Barbara Sherwood Lollar

 Barbara Sherwood Lollar, CC FRSC FRS (born February 19, 1963) is a Canadian geologist and academic known for her research into billion-year-old water.
-She is currently a Professor in the Department of Earth Sciences at the University of Toronto.
+She is currently a professor in the Department of Earth Sciences at the University of Toronto.
 In 2007, she was made a Canada Research Chair in Isotope Geochemistry of the Earth and the Environment.
 It was renewed in 2014.

 Early life and education

 Sherwood Lollar was born in Kingston, Ontario, the daughter of John M Sherwood and Joan Sherwood, historians and academic at Queen's University, Kingston, she joined the University of Toronto in 1992 after receiving a Bachelor of Arts degree in Geological Sciences from Harvard University, a Ph.D. in Earth Sciences from University of Waterloo in 1990, and a postdoctoral fellow at University of Cambridge.

 Career

+She has published over 200 peer-reviewed papers in geochemistry, Earth and planetary sciences and supervised over 100 students, postdoctoral fellows and research associates around the world.

 She has frequently collaborated with Tullis Onstott and Lisa Pratt on large multi-national research projects.